 July 4th weekend celebration to test US travel system

-New York (AFP) – Travel forecasters are predicting record travel for the July 4th weekend, but this year's celebration may also be something of a battle with the elements.
+New York (AFP) – Travel experts are predicting record volumes for the July 4th weekend, with road traffic peaking Friday as Americans contend with the elements to take part in the annual summer celebration.

 Issued on: Modified: